metasmile/termini/README.md

 ======
 ![termini] (https://www.evernote.com/l/AEHmUXk_0EpHWrmggwLV8K5ro1H61IcT_VYB/image.png "termini")

 A easy, smart utility to watch files/directories and perform an various, useful action when they change.
-And you can define specific format or mime types.
+And you can define specific format or mime types without typing patterns and globs.

 For your real life.